anywhichway/joex/README.md

 Adds soundex to String.

-Adds isLeapYear and getLastDayOfMonth methods to Date as well as properties for year, fullYear, month, etc. Also adds data members to represent all of the parts of a Date so that they can be treated in a declaritive manner.
+Adds isLeapYear and getLastDayOfMonth methods to Date as well as properties for year, fullYear, month, etc. Also adds data members to represent all of the parts of a Date so that they can be treated in a declarative manner.

 Adds intersection, intersects, disjoint, coincident, crossproduct, min, max, avg to Array and Set.

-Adds some, every, and toJSON to Set. toJSON results in an array like representation.
+Adds some, every, and toJSON to Set.
+Adds toJSON, which results in an array like representation.

 [![Codacy Badge](https://api.codacy.com/project/badge/grade/8ff33e04aa48424c97f63740e87afd9d)](https://www.codacy.com/app/syblackwell/joex)